rpellumbi/ECE-3400-Team15/finaldesign/index.md

 ### Conclusion
 We decided to reassemble our robot the night before and pretty much set ourselves up for hard day.
 We highly recommend you take a look at the *Final_Competition_Final* code.
 It is well commented and an elegant implementation of the maze traversal.
 All codes are well commented and placed in *All Codes* folder on the Github.
-It was a great experience for the whole team seeing Zippie growing from Blink Example to what it was in its final stage.
-We all learnt a lot in this process.
+It was a great experience seeing Zippie grow from the Blink Example to its final form.
+We truly learned a lot in the process.